jjeffery/errors/README.md

 ## Creating errors

-The `errors` package provides three operations which combine to for a simple yet powerful system for enhancing the value of returned errors:
+The `errors` package provides three operations which combine to form a simple yet powerful system for enhancing the value of returned errors:

 | Operation | Description                                      |